Atlantic slave trade to Brazil: The motive of trafficking – the sugar economy

 Francisco Félix de Sousa (1754–1849), famous Brazilian slave trader.

-From 1530, with the knowledge gained in the manufacture of sugar in the islands of Madeira and São Tomé, and then with the creation in 1549 of the General Government to Brazil, the Portuguese Crown sought to encourage the construction of sugar mills in Brazil.
+From 1530, with the knowledge gained in the manufacture of sugar in the islands of Madeira and São Tomé, and then with the creation in 1549 of the Governorate General of Brazil, the Portuguese Crown sought to encourage the construction of sugar mills in Brazil.
 But the settlers found great difficulties in recruitment of manpower and lack of capital to finance the installation of sugar mills.
 The various epidemics that, from 1560, decimated the Indian slaves at an alarming rate, caused that the Portuguese Crown to create laws that prohibit, partially, the slavery of Indians, that is, "forbade the enslavement of converted Indians and only allowed the capture of slaves only through war against the Indians that they fight or devour the Portuguese, or allied Indians or slaves; this war should be enacted by the sovereign or the Governor General."
 Other adaptations of this law came later.

 The subsequent lack of a forced and free manpower for colonial exploitation meant that colonists began looking for ways to introduce labor from other sources.
 As for the Dutch, from 1630, they began to occupy the sugar producing regions in Brazil, and to address the lack of slave labor, in 1638 embarked on the conquest of Portuguese warehouse of São Jorge da Mina, and 1641, organized the take over of Luanda and Benguela in Angola.

 It is argued that the survival of the first sugarcane mills, the planting of sugarcane, cotton, coffee, and tobacco were the decisive elements in the metropolis sent to the Brazil the first African slaves, coming from different parts of Africa, bringing their habits, customs, music, dance, cuisine, language, myths, rites, and religion, which has infiltrated the people, forming, next to the Catholic religion, the two largest religions in Brazil.